zowe/zowe-cli-cics-plugin/README.md

 The IBM CICS Plug-in for Zowe CLI lets you extend Zowe CLI to interact with IBM CICS programs and transactions.

-As an application developer, you can use the plug-in to perform various CICS-related tasks, such as the following tasks:
+As an application developer, you can use the plug-in to perform various CICS-related tasks, such as the following:

 -   Deploy code changes to CICS applications that were developed with COBOL.
 -   Deploy changes to CICS regions for testing or delivery.